Preschool for All: Multnomah County

 High Quality Programs

 Preschool for All programs will be joyful, developmentally appropriate, culturally responsive, and inclusive.
 Programs will focus on the developmental needs of children through standards that address all parts of a child’s learning and development.
-The plan includes workforce investments in professional development, coaching, and equity-focused pathways to higher education and community-based training opportunities.
+The plan also includes workforce investments in professional development, coaching, and equity-focused pathways to higher education and community-based training opportunities for teachers.